Nordegraf/external_JSON/README.md

 git submodule update

 4) Now you have external libraries installed.
-5) Consult individual licenses for these packages.
+Configure UG4 with CMakeFlags '-DUSE_JSON' and recompile!